Milley acted to prevent Trump from misusing nuclear weapons, war with China, book says

-Their book, "Peril," said in the days before the 2020 election, there was Milley also acted to prevent a potential conflict with China.
-The book says that Milley received intelligence that Chinese officials believed the U.S. was getting ready to attack them.
-In order to defuse tensions, Milley called the head of China's military, Gen. Li Zuocheng, and told him the "American government is stable" and "we are not going to attack."
+Their book, "Peril," said that in the days before the 2020 election, Milley also acted to prevent a potential conflict with China.
+The book said Milley received intelligence that Chinese officials believed the U.S. was getting ready to attack them.
+To defuse tensions, Milley called the head of China's military, Gen. Li Zuocheng, and told him the "American government is stable" and "we are not going to attack."

+"If we're going to attack, I'm going to call you ahead of time.
+It's not going to be a surprise," Milley is quoted as saying.

+Trump laced into Milley in a statement, calling the general a "dumb---" and the details of the story "Fake News."

+"For the record, I never even thought of attacking China — and China knows that.
+The people that fabricated the story are sick and demented, and the people who print it are just as bad," he said in the statement.

-The book, set to be released on Sept.
-21., also recounts a phone conversation Milley had with House Speaker Nancy Pelosi after the Jan.
+The book, set to be released Sept.
+21, also recounted a phone conversation Milley had with House Speaker Nancy Pelosi after the Jan.
 6 violence at the Capitol, which Pelosi blamed on an "unhinged" Trump.
 Pelosi said in January that she spoke to Milley about "preventing an unstable president from initiating military hostilities or accessing the launch codes and ordering a nuclear strike."

 "I can guarantee you, you can take it to the bank, that there'll be, that the nuclear triggers are secure and we're not going to do — we're not going to allow anything crazy, illegal, immoral or unethical to happen," Milley told her, according to a transcript of the call obtained by the authors.